QGNN: Value Function Factorisation with Graph Neural Networks: Background

-Using reinforcement learning, the value of each joint state can be modelled with the Bellman operator $Q(\boldsymbol{\tau}_t,\mathbf{u}_t) = \mathbb{E}\left[ r_t + \gamma \argmax_{\mathbf{a}}Q(\boldsymbol{\tau}_{t+1},\mathbf{a}) \right]$.
-The task of credit assignment entails the factorisation of this global value $Q$ into local values $q_i$ for each individual agent $i$.
+Using reinforcement learning, the value of each joint state can be modelled with the Bellman operator $Q(\boldsymbol{\tau}_t,\mathbf{u}_t) = \mathbb{E}\left[ r_t + \gamma \max_{\mathbf{a}}Q(\boldsymbol{\tau}_{t+1},\mathbf{a}) \right]$.
+The task of value factorisation entails the decomposition of this global value $Q$ into local values $q_i$ for each individual agent $i$.
 In order to achieve globally optimal behaviour, it is necessary for the globally optimal action to maximise the local value functions.
 Appropriately, this constraint is called \textit{Individual-Global Max} (IGM) \cite{QTRAN}.
 In our work, we apply a relaxation to the original formulation, allowing the local q-values to be conditioned on the joint trajectory: